-- If your answers to all five questions are “yes”, you meet ACS’s qualifications for a speaking position and are encouraged to apply.
+If your answered “yes” to all of these questions, then you meet ACS’s qualifications for a speaking position.

 The Evaluation Process

-Your program should address one of the content areas listed below.
-Programs should last one and a half hours, which includes a brief period for Q&A. Panels should not consist of more than three speakers and one moderator (four participants total).
+Programs should last 90 minutes, which includes a brief period for Q&A. Panels should not consist of more than three speakers and one moderator (four participants total).